BeauPrime/BeauPools/README.md

 ### PrefabPool Requirements

-PrefabPools are pools intended for instantiating and pooling Unity prefab objects.
+`PrefabPools` are pools intended for instantiating and pooling Unity prefab objects.
 To this end, they have the following properties.
 * New instances are assigned as children of a specific Transform.
 You should ensure this Transform is disabled to avoid unwanted behaviour from your pooled instances.
 * By default, allocated instances are assigned as children of a specific Transform, or the root of the scene if no Transform is provided.
 * By default, allocated instances reset their position and orientation on allocation.
 This can be disabled.
 * PrefabPool provides overridden versions of the ``Alloc`` method to mirror some of Unity's ``Instantiate`` methods.
 See [PrefabPool Members](#prefabpool-members) below for documentation.
 * Any components on the prefab or its children that implement the ``IPoolConstructHandler`` or ``IPoolAllocHandler`` will receive pool events (``OnConstruct``, ``OnAlloc``, ``OnFree``, ``OnDestruct``)
+* Instances are given a component tracking the PrefabPool that created it.
+You can use the `Pool.TryFree(GameObject)` or `Pool.TryFree(Component)` utilities to access this and free the prefab back to its pool, without needing to maintain your own reference to the pool itself.

 ### SerializablePool